zxdong262/canvas-captcha/README.md

 ## note

-install Cairo first, For system-specific installation view the  <a href="https://github.com/LearnBoost/node-canvas/wiki/_pages">Wiki</a> from [node-canvas](https://www.npmjs.org/package/canvas)
+- install Cairo first, For system-specific installation view the  <a href="https://github.com/LearnBoost/node-canvas/wiki/_pages">Wiki</a> from [node-canvas](https://www.npmjs.org/package/canvas)
+- if you can see the captcha image, but empty, try another font your server has or install proper font pack in your server, such as `sudo apt-get install ttf-mscorefonts-installer`.

 ## Installation